How to Choose the Right Destination for Language Immersion (Spain vs. Mexico vs. Italy)

 • Learners who want clarity and structure

-• Those who prefer a more formal learning environment
+• Adults who prefer a more formal learning environment

-Mexico offers one of the most effective environments for real-world language use.
+Mexico offers one of the most effective environments for real-world Spanish use.

 • Clear and widely understood Spanish